Andrew Flintoff: 2014–2015: Twenty20 comeback and second retirement

 Flintoff came out of retirement in May 2014, returning to Lancashire to play Twenty20 only.
 He featured in the final of the competition, dismissing Ian Bell with the ball and hitting two sixes in the penultimate over as Lancashire fell just short against Birmingham Bears.
 After this season he was signed by the Brisbane Heat in the Australian Big Bash League for the 2014–15 season.
 Flintoff disappointed on the field, ending the season, which proved to be his last as a player, with a high score of 46, with only one other score in double figures (15), along with three wickets at an average of 45.33.

-2024-Present: Coaching
+2024–present: Coaching

 In September 2024, Flintoff was announced as the new head coach of the England Lions cricket team for upcoming tours to South Africa, Australia and home matches against India A cricket team and Zimbabwe.

-He was appointed as Head Coach of Northern Superchargers men’s team in The Hundred in 2023.
+He was appointed as Head Coach of Northern Superchargers men's team in The Hundred in 2023.
 He left the role in October 2025, citing issues with the salary he was offered.

+Flintoff was appointed senior coach of the Sydney Thunder in the Big Bash League for the 2026-27 season.

+In August 2026, he ended his time with the England Lions cricket team.